ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 values?

-A technique common in relational databases hacks a graph approach into the tabular approach.
-It uses a table for songs, a table for artists, and a third table of "edges" connecting songs and artists together.
-This means you have to know about a lot of the tables' design, it's overkill when the songs and artists are really just strings, and there's definitely not an obvious solution to the interface problem.
+A technique common in relational databases hacks a graph approach into the tabular framework.
+It uses one table for songs, one table for artists, and a third table of "edges" connecting songs and artists together.
+This means you have to know about a lot of the tables' design.
+It can seem like overkill when the songs and artists are really just strings.
+And there's not an obvious solution to the interface problem.

-You might want to use composite data types: instead of storing one simple value in the song-artist position, storing, for example, a list of values.
+You might want to use composite data types: instead of storing one simple value in the song-artist position, for example, store a list of values.
 This could be done with relational databases or spreadsheets, but it generally isn't done.
 It is easy to do with pandas data frames or in JSON.

 Composite data values are probably worth having for some use cases.
 This comes with a new interface issue, distinct from the issue of an